ZacChen11/The-Default-of-Credit-Card-Clients/README.md

-# PR_proj

-A project about PR study.
+This is a project about Patter Recognition study.
 Aim to create a classifier which can analyze the different attributes of a credit card information and predict if the card owner will default on its next credit card payment.

 Final_report